-Ahmedabad: Small diamond and ceramics units in Gujarat are bearing the brunt of the government’s ban on high-value banknotes.
-Many diamond processing units in Surat have extended the Diwali holiday for workers and 60% of the ceramics factories in Morbi town are likely to have downed their shutters.
+Ahmedabad: Small diamond and ceramics units in Gujarat are bearing the brunt of the ban on high-value banknotes.
+Many diamond processing units in Surat have extended the Diwali holiday for workers and 60% of the ceramics factories in Morbi town were likely to have downed their shutters as of last week.

-The diamond industry of Surat, with an annual turnover of about Rs95,000 crore, has seen business decline 25% since the government on 8 November scrapped the Rs1,000 and Rs500 currency notes in a crackdown on black money.
+The diamond industry of Surat, with an annual turnover of about Rs95,000 crore, has seen business decline by 25% since the government, on 8 November, scrapped Rs1,000 and Rs500 notes in a crackdown on black money.

 The impact of the ban is likely to continue in the run-up to and during Christmas, when global demand for cut and polished diamonds increases.

 Surat is home to 4,000-4,500 diamond processing units that employ about 500,000 workers.
-While about 150 firms hold over 50% of the market share and their businesses seems to be unaffected, small units dealing in cash for payment to workers have been the hardest hit by the cash crunch.
+While about 150 firms hold over 50% of the market share and their businesses seems to be unaffected, small units dealing in cash for payment to workers have been the hardest hit.

 “About 93% of our clients are in the international markets.
 The industry had closed down due to Diwali vacation and today about 60% of the units are working.
-The small scale industries have extended the vacation period till 1 December.
+The small-scale industries have extended the vacation period the first week of December.
 But overall the industry is not much impacted because less than 5% of the companies have a majority market share even in terms of employment and their business is not impacted," said Dinesh Navadia, president of Surat Diamond Association.

-The move by the Centre has, however, brought the so-called Angadia or informal courier business to a grinding halt which Navadia says is a blessing in disguise as it will stop unaccounted money transfers.
+The move has, however, brought the so-called angadia—or informal courier business—to a grinding halt, which Navadia says is a blessing in disguise as it would stop unaccounted money transfers.

-“From the last five years, Angadia business has been down but they serve about 30% of diamond industry even today and their businesses will be impacted,” according to Navadia.
+“From the last five years, angadia business has been down, but they serve about 30% of diamond industry even today and their businesses will be impacted," Navadia said.

-Meanwhile, about 500 kilometers away from Surat, as many as 200 out of 650 large ceramic factories have closed down in the last one week.
-With an annual turnover of about Rs24,000 crore last year, the industry employs close to 400,000 labourers and produces about 1,600 million square meters of tiles a year.
+With an annual turnover of about Rs24,000 crore last year, the industry employs close to 400,000 labourers and produces about 1,600 million sq. m of tiles a year.